Forums

 image2.png

-Step 3: Write the sync rules
+Step 3: Configure the Sync Rules

+Exalate uses Groovy scripts to configure one-way and two-way syncs.
 You can map data from labels, summaries, descriptions, assignees, reporters, comments, attachments, and much more.

 image3.png